KonstaT/KonstaT.github.io/_devices/rpi5/LineageOS21-ATV.md

 Q: My display is not working.
 I can only see the rainbow screen but no Android boot animation.
 What should I do?
 *A: This build only supports HDMI displays that report supported resolutions using EDID.
 1920x1080 resolution is used by default with this build.
 You can change value in /boot/resolution.txt to use a different resolution that your display supports.
 Removing /boot/resolution.txt will use the preferred resolution of your display.*

-Q: Settings -> System -> Storage shows total system size of 7 GB.
-There's unallocated space on my sdcard.
-What should I do?
-*A: This is a 7 GB image, remaining space on your sdcard will remain unallocated.
-Easiest way to extend /data partition is to simply flash my [resize](https://dlupload.com/filedetail/1485615052) zip in TWRP.*

-*Alternative option is to use e.g. GParted and extend /data partition (/dev/block/mmcblk0p4) to cover the unallocated space.*

 Q: Is there any keyboard shortcuts for Android system functions?
 *A: Following keyboard keys work as Android buttons: F1 = Home, F2 = Back, F3 = Multi-tasking, F4 = Menu, F5 = Power, F11 = Volume down, and F12 = Volume up.*